ENCCS/gpu-programming/content/10-portable-kernel-models.rst

 OpenCL comes bundled with several parallel programming ecosystems, such as NVIDIA CUDA and Intel oneAPI.
 For example, after successfully installing such packages and setting up the environment, one may simply compile an OpenCL program by the commands such as ``icx cl_devices.c -lOpenCL`` (Intel oneAPI) or ``nvcc cl_devices.c -lOpenCL`` (NVIDIA CUDA), where ``cl_devices.c`` is the compiled file.
 Unlike most other programming models, OpenCL stores kernels as text and compiles them for the device in runtime (JIT-compilation), and thus does not require any special compiler support: one can compile the code using simply ``gcc cl_devices.c -lOpenCL`` (or ``g++`` when using C++ API), as long as the required libraries and headers are installed in a standard locations.

-The AMD compiler installed on LUMI has no support for OpenCL C++ API, so you would have to use C API.
+The AMD compiler installed on LUMI supports both OpenCL C and C++ API, the latter with some limitations.
 To compile a program, you can use the AMD compilers on a GPU partition:

 .. code-block:: console